of graduate employers say relevant experience is essential to getting a job with them

 A key aspect in the development of health and wellness is the relationship between mental and physical health.
 You will gain an appropriate understanding of the inter-relationship between physical and mental wellbeing.
-The module aims to provide students with an appreciation of the general principles of health and fitness, including treatments, remedies and prescriptions and identify how psychosocial issues may lead to long term chronic illness.
+The module aims to provide students with an appreciation of the general principles of health and fitness, including recommended guidelines and interventions and identify how psychosocial issues may contribute to long term chronic illness.
 By practical use of case studies and examples, you are encouraged to develop appropriate skills to manage this information in an active context.
 Overall, this module adopts a structured approach to a range of therapeutic practices, traditional and complementary therapies that will be explored through related reading and academic exercises.

 Remedial Sports Massage

 This module will build upon previously learned skills.
 It will include a variety of advanced massage techniques which will allow you to treat and manage a number of conditions which may be presented within a clinical environment.
 Classes are taught in a practical setting which aims to build confidence and self-assurance as a practitioner.
 You will be prepared to deliver the application of sports and remedial massage and related therapies at intermediate level.